Are There Snakes In Bali?

 What Are The Most Common Species Of Snake Found In Bali?

-Bali is home to a number of snake species, six of the most common being the Island Pit Viper, Oriental Rat Snake, Black Copper Rat Snake, Painted Bronzeback, Reticulated Python, and Javan Spitting Cobra.
+Bali hosts several snake species, including the Island Pit Viper, Oriental Rat Snake, Black Copper Rat Snake, Painted Bronzeback, Reticulated Python, and Javan Spitting Cobra.

-The most common venomous snake species found in Bali is the Island Pit Viper.
-This species can be found in a variety of habitats, ranging from mangrove forests to limestone hills.
-It is a highly venomous snake and can grow up to 600mm in length.
+The most common venomous snake in Bali is the Island Pit Viper.
+It thrives in various environments, from mangrove forests to limestone hills.
+This highly venomous species can reach up to 600mm in length.

 How Common Are Venomous Snakes In Bali?